More Sutter's Fort Information

-The next morning all wake at 7:00am to the Fort bell.
+The next morning all wake to the Fort bell.
 Breakfast includes Fort made cinnamon rolls and fruit followed by time to pack up and clean up.
-The program ends at about 8:30am.
+The program ends at about 8:30 a.m..
 It is then time to say good-bye to the past and return to the 21st century.

 South Sutter, Visions, and Inspire Charter School funds accepted, as well as personal pay.
-The ELP Dates for 2018 are January 9th, February 20th, and February 27th.
-No refunds after December 1st, 2017.
+The ELP Dates for the 2018-2019 school year will be announced in late August.
+No refunds after December 1st, 2018.

 Fee includes three meals, all crafts, activities, music, and park fees.
 Parking costs not included.

 Seamstress.
 She makes anything from period dresses and men's and boy's

 The sections to the right are designed to help you piece together your pioneer clothes to closely depict 1846 attire at Sutter's Fort.
 Click on the images to start the slideshow..

 Photos are labeled "Period Accurate," "Accurate," and "Semi-Accurate" or close enough.
 It is up to you how close to authentic you make your period clothing.
 I encourage as close as possible without spending too much money and becoming overwhelmed.

 Some things to keep in mind.
 The pioneers always worked with what they had.
 Most of the time they did not have the luxury of matching clothes.
 Dresses, aprons, and bonnets don't have to match.

 White was for undergarments and men's dress shirts.
 If you are wearing white at the fort your underwear is showing. . .
 How embarrassing!
 Please make sure outer garments are colored.
 With the exception of white aprons.

 Have fun putting together your pioneer clothes!
 They don't have to be expensive or exact.
 Just close enough to make you feel like an American Pioneer.